 - Highly effective in treating ailments (more than 90% efficacy)

-- Superior alternative to analgesics, NSAID’s and other medications
+- A superior alternative to analgesics, NSAID, and other medications

 - Reduces the need for surgery

 General Therapeutic Cold Laser Biological Effects

 - Increased Cell Growth: Laser photons accelerate cellular reproduction and growth.

-- Increased Metabolic Activity: Photons initiate a higher outputs of specific enzymes, greater oxygen and food particle loads for blood cells and thus greater production of the basic food source for cells, Adenosine Tri-Phosphate (ATP).
+- Increased Metabolic Activity: Photons initiate higher outputs of specific enzymes, greater oxygen and food particle loads for blood cells, and thus greater production of the basic food source for cells, Adenosine Tri-Phosphate (ATP).

 - Faster Wound Healing: Cold laser photons stimulates fibroblast development and accelerates collagen synthesis in damaged tissue

 - Anti-Inflammatory Action: Laser photons reduce swelling caused by bruising or inflammation of joints resulting in enhanced joint mobility.

-- Increased Vascular Activity: Laser photons induce temporary vasodilation that increases blood flow to effected areas.
+- Increased Vascular Activity: Laser photons induce temporary vasodilation that increases blood flow to affected areas.

 - Reduced Fibrous Tissue Formation: Laser photons reduce the formation of scar tissue following tissue damage from cuts, scratches, burns or post-surgery.

 - Stimulated Nerve Function: Laser photon exposure speeds the process of nerve cell reconnection to bring the numb areas back to life.

 Make your appointment to see the doctors and Hatch Chiropractic and Wellness and see the Cold Laser in action if the doctors feel it would help with your healing.